apple-oss-distributions/xnu/tools/lldbmacros/README.md

          |-xnudefines.py
          |-utils.py
          |-process.py  # files containing commands/summaries code for each subsystem
+         |-memory.py
          |-...
+       |-tests/
+         |-lldb_tests/          # unit tests for macros, using lldb scripted process to simulate debugging a core file
+         |-standalone_tests/    # standalone tests for functionality that's seperate from lldb/macros (but used by them)

 The lldbmacros directory has a Makefile that follows the build process for xnu.
 This packages lldbmacros scripts into the dSYM of each kernel build.
 This helps in rev-locking the lldb commands with changes in kernel sources.